rcdickerson/kestrel/overview.md

 This archive contains:

 + This `overview.md` file.
-+ `kestrel.tar.gz`, an archived Docker image for executing KestRel.
 + `kestrel`, a directory containing the source code and Coq formalization for KestRel.